brunt/redis-microsvc/README.md

 # Redis Microservice REST API

-This is an example of using [Actix-web](https://crates.io/crates/actix-web) and [Redis](http://redis.io) as a restful json datastore.
+This is an example of using [Actix-web](https://crates.io/crates/actix-web) and [Redis](http://redis.io) as a restful json datastore for a generic news feed.
-Internally records are stored in Redis in a Hashmap with a GUID as the key and all record values as emoji-separated values in a binary-safe string.
+Internally records are stored in Redis in a Hashmap with a GUID as the key and all record values as 🤔 emoji-separated values in a binary-safe string.

 ### Cool things
 * Redis is [fast](https://redis.io/topics/benchmarks).